F-Vigo/JFML-Trainer/README.md

 These are the methods implemented so far:
 - Regression:
-  - Wang & Mendel (Standard)
+  - Wang & Mendel
-  - Wang & Mendel (Cordón & Herrera)
+  - Cordón & Herrera
+  - COR
+  - Thrift
-  - TBD
+  - ANFIS
 - Classification:
+  - Chi
+  - Chi (Cordón & Herrera)
-  - TBD
+  - FURIA
 - Tuning:
+  - Lateral Displacement
-  - TBD
+  - Delta Jump

 This task needs a KB to work.
 - If a KB file is not provided, it will try to build it if a variable definition file is specified.